Return to top

 Ingredients for butter bean hummus recipe on a white background.

-Blend Ingredients: Add all ingredients including the 2 tbsp of aquafaba to a high-speed blender or food processor and blend for 2-3 minutes.
+Blend ingredients: I add all of my ingredients, including 2 tablespoons of aquafaba, to a high-speed blender or food processor, and blend for 2-3 minutes.

 Beans and tahini and spices in a food processor.

-Scrape & Blend: Scrape down the sides of the food processor and blend again until smooth.
+Scrape down: After blending, I scrape down the sides and blend again until the mixture is smooth.

 Hummus without chickpeas blended in a food processor.